-- 1. Master files on customer's cross connection tests and/or inspections. - 2.
-Master files on cross connection permits. - 3.
+- 1. Master files on Property Owners' cross-connection tests and/or inspections. - 2.
+Master files on cross-connections permits. - 3.
 Copies of permits and permit applications. - 4.
-Copies of list and summaries supplied to the Division. - 5.
-Initial listing of low hazard cross connections - 6.
-Initial listing of High hazard cross connections
+Copies of lists and summaries supplied to the Division. - 5.
+Initial listing of low hazard cross-connections. - 6.
+Initial listing of high hazard cross-connections.